ReactiveMongo/ReactiveMongo/README.md

 ## Build manually

-To benefit from the latest improvements and fixes, you may want to compile ReactiveMongo from source.
+To benefit from the latest improvements and fixes, you may want to compile ReactiveMongo from sources.
 You will need a [Git client](http://git-scm.com/) and [SBT](http://www.scala-sbt.org).

 From the shell, first checkout the source: